H2OKing89/welcome-message-automation/CLI_PREVIEW.md

 └─────────────────┴───────────────────┘

 ╭───────────────────────────────────────────── Message Preview ─────────────────────────────────────────────╮
-│ Welcome to Company, John Doe! 🎉                                                                         │
+│ Welcome to YourCompany, John Doe! 🎉                                                                     │
 │                                                                                                           │
-│ We're excited to have you as part of the Company family.
+│ We're excited to have you as part of the YourCompany family.
 Your fast, reliable                          │ │ fiber internet is now up and running.
 Below are your Wi-Fi details:                                       │ │                                                                                                           │ │ 📶 Wi-Fi Network (SSID): Love My WIFI                                                                    │ │ 🔑 Password: 123456789                                                                                   │ │ 👤 Account Number: 123456789                                                                             │
+│                                                                                                          │
+│ If you need assistance, our support team is available 24/7 at 1-800-XXX-XXXX.                             │ │                                                                                                           │
+│ Welcome aboard, John Doe — let the streaming, browsing, and connecting begin! 🚀                         │ │                                                                                                           │
+│ Tech Name                                                                                                 │
+│ Installation Technician                                                                                   │
+│ YourCompany | Residential                                                                                 │
+│ tech@yourcompany.com                                                                                      │
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────╯

 Send this message? [y/n]: y